Canon G1X Mark II Viewfinder

 It feels like I am shooting with a small DSLR

-I can look through the viewfinder, see all the important camera setting and use the two adjustment rings on the lens of the G1X Mark II to make changes.
+I can look through the viewfinder, see all the important camera settings and use the two adjustment rings on the lens of the G1X Mark II to make changes.
 Reviewing and evaluating photos already taken is so much better that trying to evaluate them on an LCD screen.

 It reminds me of the effect of being in a dark movie theater and having brightly lit screen in front of me.
-LOL.
 Can you tell I like this gizmo?

-Seriously, it is a big chunk of change, but it makes a compact camera with really good image quality work like a DLSR.
+Seriously, I know it is a lot of money for such an accessory, but it makes the G1X Mark II a compact camera with really good image quality work like a DLSR.

 Other Reviews and Opinions on the G1X Mark II EVF